simdjson/simdjson/doc/ondemand_design.md

 entirely?
 Though an event-based approach may allow superior performance, it is demanding of the programmer who must efficiently keep track of its current state within the JSON input.

-The following is event-based example of the Twitter problem we have reviewed in the DOM and On Demand examples.
+The following is event-based example of the Twitter problem we have reviewed in the DOM and On-Demand examples.
 To make it short enough to use as an example at all, it has heavily redacted: it only solves a part of the problem (does not get user.screen_name), it has bugs (it does not handle sub-objects in a tweet at all), and it uses a theoretical, simple event-based API that minimizes ceremony.